ethereum-optimism/optimism/specs/system_config.md

 MAY be ignored by the derivation pipeline.
 Since the values are overwritten on the hardfork activation block and are not consumed until the hardfork activation block height + 1 , there is no functional difference between the two approaches.
+The derivation pipeline MUST not halt on an observation of the `ConfigUpdate` event with the Ecotone Gas Params type.

 Chain operators can modify the `l1BasefeeScalar` and `l1BlobBasefeeScalar` after the Ecotone hardfork activation by calling the `SystemConfig` contract.